lavanet/lava/x/rewards/README.md

 The creator field can be any name, the spec field must be an on-chain spec ID, and the duration should be the funding period (in months).
 Users can use the `generate-ibc-iprpc-tx` helper command with the `--memo-only` flag to generate a valid IPRPC memo.
 If the flag is not included, this command creates a valid `ibc-transfer` transaction JSON with a custom memo.
 The only remaining step is to sign and send the transaction.

 As mentioned above, funding the IPRPC pool requires a fee derived from the monthly minimum IPRPC cost.
-Because of that, all IPRPC over IBC requests are considered a pending IPRPC fund request until the fee is paid.
+Consequently, all IPRPC over IBC requests are considered pending IPRPC fund requests until the fee is paid.
 To view the current pending requests, users can use the `pending-ibc-iprpc-funds` query and cover the minimum cost using the `cover-ibc-iprpc-fund-cost` transaction.
 The expiration of pending IPRPC fund requests is dictated by the `IbcIprpcExpiration`, which equals the expiration period in months.

 ## Parameters